Codebrahma/codebrahma.github.io/_posts/2014-01-05-experience-in-the-gcrc-2014.markdown

 This keynote speak was about Prateek's journey as an entrepreneur.
 His [muziboo](http://www.muziboo.com/ " muziboo's home page") days and the downfall of muziboo.
 His resurruction from the failure and his [supportbee](https://supportbee.com/ "supportbee's home page").

+### The Dark Side of Ruby - Gautam Rege([@gautamrege](https://twitter.com/gautamrege "Gautham's twitter profile"))

+This was a very interesting talk.
+Actually this has nothing to do with the title, the title was just to entrap the conf organisers, as said by Gautham himself.
+So this talk is all about how ruby stand's out from the other traditional Object Oriented Programming languages.
+We learn that private methods are inherited by it's subclasses and many more weird stuff in ruby.
+This talk was full of surprises and weirdness of ruby.

+### Lunch Sessions on both days

+The lunch was a buffet, with variety of foods.
+They provided fish, chicken, prawn, ghee rice, paneer makhni etc. And deserts were served too.
+We guys met with other fellow developers and were discussing about a variety of things.
+I got introduced by my friend to [Dheeraj Kumar](https://twitter.com/codepodu "Dheeraj's twitter profile") and [Vamsee Kanakala](https://twitter.com/vamsee "Vamsee's twitter profile").
+We talked with these guys for a while.
+Finally we were approached by [Sathis](https://twitter.com/satishperala "Sathis's twitter profile")

-This was an awesome day and we met many fellow developers.
-The most interesting talk was the one given by Chad and Aman.
+This was an awesome conf and we met many fellow developers.
+The most interesting talk was the one given by Chad, Aman and Gautham.
 Of course not to mention, the panel discussion.

+The best part about conference is not the talks, it's the new people we make friends with, new people with whom we decide to go out for drinks.
+So whenever you guys attend a conf, make sure you make a lot of friends.